arvimal/Python-Back-to-basics/README.md

 ### 1.1.
 Everything in Python is an object.

-Anything that is created by Python, is an instance of a inbuilt type.
+All initializations (variables, functions, classes, and other instances) done in Python  are simply names in the current namespace, that points to an object (a blob with some metadata) in memory.

-The newly created variable is a reference in the current namespace, to an object (a blob with some metadata) in memory.
+For example, if a new variable is created, it just points to an object in memory.

-Hence if a new variable is created, for example `v = 1`, the following happens:
+Assigning a variable `v = 1` at the python REPL (Read Eval Print Loop) prompt triggers the following:

-1. The Python interpreter finds the appropriate in-built data type that can represent the data input. ie.. int(), float(), a function, class() etc..
+1. The REPL reads the assignment statement, and finds the appropriate in-built data type that can represent the data input. ie.. int(), float(), a function, class() etc.
 2. An instance of the appropriate type class is spawned in memory, which has a specific ID, and is assigned the value.
+In this example, the REPL finds the type to be `int` and hence a new instance of the class `int()` is instantiated.
 3. The instance inherits the attributes of the type class.
 4. A pointer is created in the current namespace with the name `v`, that points to the instance in memory.